-If it doesn't have a UL Fire Rating, you can't believe the fire rating given.
-However, there are a lot of UL Fire rated safes lined with REAL cement!
-It is one of the best safe insulators.
-Understand there are other "cement" composite insulators that DO NOT add to the security of the safe like real cement would, so it would be best to look at the steel thickness being used in those safes, to really see how much security your getting.
-Although real cement is very effective when it comes to fire protection (with 3in or more in the walls), cement doesn't cost the manufacturers much money.
-Real cement like insulators don't need to be installed in safes with thick steel, which also saves manufacturers a lot of money, however, they charge a great deal of money for these safes, and they usually carry TL ratings.
+If it doesn't have a UL Fire Rating, you can't believe the fire rating given, however, there are a lot of UL Fire rated safes lined with REAL cement.
+It is one of the best safe insulators with 3" or greater thickness in the walls.
+Real cement insulators don't need to be installed in safes with thick steel, which also saves manufacturers a lot of money for the higher security.

 Weighs The Safe Down-

-Unlike composite "cement" safes, real cement like compounds used as fire insulators, have weights that are ridiculously high (such as some TL rated safes).
-Freight alone on a 2300lbs safe is anywhere from $800 to $1500.
+These safes have weights that are ridiculously high, such as TL rated (or higher rated) safes.
+Freight alone on a safe that measures 2300lbs safe is anywhere from $700 to $1500.
 Then, you will need to rent moving equipment or hire someone to move the safe for you, which varies from $500 to $1700.
-Most foundations can't support the weight of the safe alone.
-Not to mention the cost of a safe, using this type of insulator, is on average $3500.
-Another problem, is some safes made with thinner steel (12 gauge) that use this insulator, have too much pressure bearing down and have been known to literally fall out of square several years later.
+Most foundations can't support the weight of the safes 2300 lbs or greater, so they will eventually start cracking.
+For example, a TL safe measuring 65.5" H x 30" W x 32 will weigh a minimum of 2300 lbs, to a maximum of 3960 lbs.
+Not to mention the average cost of a safe using this type of insulator is about $4100.
+Another problem, although rare, is some safes made with thinner steel (12 gauge) have too much pressure bearing down from the heavy cement and have been known to literally fall out of square several years later.